filetrust/Glasswall-Security-Policies/policies/network-security.md

 For the duration of the support agreement, the following minimum requirements must be followed:

-- Hardware: The support agreement must allow for repair/replacement of the device within an acceptable time period, as determined by the IT Manager, as well as firmware or embedded software updates.
+- Hardware: The support agreement must allow for repair/replacement of the device within an acceptable time period, as determined by the Head of IT, as well as firmware or embedded software updates.
 - Software: The support agreement must allow for updates, upgrades, and hotfixes.

 ### 4.18 Applicability of Other Policies